But I’ve also realized that many people don’t know where to get started with Ahrefs.

-Site Explorer > enter a competitor’s site > Organic search > Top pages
+Site Explorer > enter a competitor’s site > Pages > Best by links

-The Top Pages report allows you to see what kind of content attracts links in your niche.
+The Best by links report allows you to see what kind of content attracts links in your niche.
 You can then create similar “linkworthy” posts or resources (e.g., product pages, service pages, etc.), or even “skyscraper” them.